 Digital twin brings accountability on the way the cargo is being transported – Are they subject to undue shock, excess temperature or other parameters that would have a negative impact on the shelf life of the product.

-The location of trucks, driver behavior, fuel consumption, tire mileage etc contributes to reducing the cost of operations and maintenance.
+The location of trucks, driver behavior, fuel consumption, tire mileage, etc contribute to reducing the cost of operations and maintenance.

-Reduction of theft, abuse, consignment claims and longevity of capital equipment will be the key benefits of implementing a Digital Twin solution.
+Reduction of theft, abuse, lower consignment claims and longevity of capital equipment, ane warehouse optimization will be the key benefit of implementing a Digital Twin solution.

 All these enablements will result in lowering the cost of transportation, empowering the customer on using self-services.